benjacksondev/abyss/_posts/2025-04-25-how-character-decoding-works-kinda.md

 io.write(ascii_map[12]) -- write LF
 ```

-Here, I created a table mapping byte values to characters in Lua of the ASCII characters I would try to decode.
+Here, I created a table mapping byte values to ASCII characters.
+The script reads the contents of the file (Hello, world! — all ASCII), and prints each character to stdout by looking it up in the map.
+Simple and it works.

-I read in the file contents, `Hello World!` (all ASCII characters), access the map with each byte, writing them to stdout along the way; voila, it worked.

-Then, I wanted to extend this into a UTF-8 implementation which would handle multibytes.
+Then I wanted to extend this to handle UTF-8, which includes multibyte characters.

-How UTF-8 works.

 How UTF-8 Works (At a Glance)